Depreciation and Reserve Bcom Notes

 (3) Effluxion of time: The lapse of time also effects the value of an asset.
 The value of some of the assets is directly linked with lapse of time e.g., patents, leasehold property etc. A patent becomes useless after the expiry of the period of patent.

 (4) Obsolescence: New innovations and technologies also bring a fall in the value of assets.
 The outdated technology becomes cheaper.
-The loss in the value of assets on account of innovations and newer technology is called obsolescence.
+(Depreciation and Reserve Bcom Notes) The loss in the value of assets on account of innovations and newer technology is called obsolescence.

 (5) Weather etc.: Certain assets lose their value due to rain or change in weather.
 While determining depreciation, even these factors need to be taken into account.